 onReportTimings property

-TimingsCallback? onReportTimings
+TimingsCallback? get onReportTimings

 A callback that is invoked to report the FrameTiming of recently rasterized frames.